 Your rights at the screening point

-Certain screening processes, including frisk search, the use of the hand held metal detector, the explosive trace detection test and bag search, require your consent.
-You have the right to refuse your consent, however, if you refuse to be screened, you will not be allowed to pass through the security screening point or board your flight.
+When you enter the screening point, you are taken to consent to each screening procedure, except frisk search.
+If a frisk search is required, you will be asked to consent to that process.
+You have the right to refuse your consent to frisk or to any other screening process, however, if you refuse to be screened, you will not be allowed to pass through the security screening point or board your flight.

 Remember that if your domestic flight is departing from an international terminal, you will be subject to liquid, aerosol and gel restrictions, and will need to present your plastic bag of liquid, aerosol and gel products at the screening point.